Zsófia Kovács (gymnast): 2022

 Kovács started her 2022 season at the Cairo World Cup, where she took the silver medal on the balance beam.
 In June, she competed at the Koper World Challenge Cup, winning three gold medals on vault, uneven bars and balance beam.

-In August, Kovács competed at the European Championships in Munich, where she was considered to be one of the favorites to medal in the all-around.
+In August, Kovács competed at the 2022 European Championships in Munich, where she was considered to be one of the favorites to medal in the all-around.
 However, in the qualification round of the competition, which also determined the all-around results, she fell twice on the balance beam and also fell on her uneven bars dismount.
 Despite the falls, she managed to score 52.765, finishing ninth in the all-around.
-Additionally, she qualified to the vault final in first place as well as the floor final in seventh place, and helped Hungary qualify to the team final.
+Additionally, she qualified to the vault final in first place as well as the floor exercise final in seventh place, and helped Hungary qualify to the team final.
 Hungary finished seventh in the team final.
-In the vault final, Kovács won the gold medal ahead of Asia D'Amato and Aline Friess, taking her second European title on the event.
-In the floor final, she fell on her third tumbling pass and placed eighth.
+In the vault final, Kovács won the gold medal ahead of Asia D'Amato and Aline Friess, winning her second European title on the event.
+In the floor exercise final, she fell on her third tumbling pass and placed eighth.

+At the 2022 World Championships in Liverpool, Kovács was limited to the balance beam due to an abdominal muscle injury.
+She qualified to the final, where she finished seventh.

+2023–2024

+At the 2023 European Championships Kovács helped Hungary finish fourth in the team competition.
+Additionally, she qualified to the all-around, uneven bars, balance beam, and floor exercise finals.
+During the all-around final, she won the silver medal behind Jessica Gadirova.
+During apparatus finals she placed fifth on the uneven bars, eighth on floor exercise, and won the bronze medal on the balance beam.

+In September Kovács tore her ACL and was unable to compete at the 2023 World Championships.

+Kovács returned to competition in June 2024 to compete at the RomGym Trophy.
+During qualifications she scored a 10.600 on the uneven bars and initially did not qualify to the final.
+However, after Ana Filipa Martins withdrew, Kovács was substituted into the final where she scored 14.200 and won the silver medal Kaylia Nemour.
+As a result the Hungarian Gymnastics Federation decided to give their non-nominative Olympic berth to Kovács.
+During podium training at the 2024 Olympic Games Kovács injured her knee and was unable to compete; she was replaced by Zója Székely.